Rriddhi/robot_nav/README.md

 ---
 In 1 terminal, start `roscore`.

+*To set the environment variable, a single machine configuration can be done by pasting this in the terminal and then subsequently starting* `roscore`
+ `$ export ROS_HOSTNAME=localhost
+$  export ROS_MASTER_URI=http://localhost:11311`

-In another terminal, navigate to the directory where the the file `front_rack .py` and the rosbag file containing data from the navigation in the warehouse is stored.
+In another terminal, navigate to the directory where the the file `front_rack.py` and the rosbag file containing data from the navigation in the warehouse is stored.

 If no error is shown,run the script with
 ```